top of page

 Microbial Activity

-Worm castings are teeming with beneficial microorganisms, including bacteria, fungi, and enzymes.
+It is teeming with beneficial microorganisms, including bacteria, fungi, and enzymes.
 These microorganisms play a vital role in improving soil health.
 They aid in the decomposition of organic matter, making nutrients more accessible to plants.
 Additionally, these microorganisms help suppress harmful pathogens and diseases, creating a natural defense system within the soil.

 pH Regulation